Chapter 5101:4-1 General Provisions

 (e) Meals prepared and served by an authorized drug addict or alcoholic treatment and rehabilitation center to narcotic addicts or alcoholics and their children who live with them;

-(f) Meals prepared and served by a group living arrangement facility to residents who are blind or disabled as defined in paragraphs (B)(16)(b) to (B)(16)(k) of this rule;
+(f) Meals prepared and served by a group living arrangement facility to residents who are blind or disabled as defined in paragraphs (B)(15)(b) to (B)(15)(k) of this rule;

-(g) Meals prepared and served by a shelter for battered women and children to its eligible residents; and
+(g) Meals prepared and served by a shelter for battered individuals and children to its eligible residents;

-(h) Meals prepared and served by an authorized public or private nonprofit establishment (e.g., soup kitchen, temporary shelter), as determined by the county agency, which provides meals on a regular basis to homeless persons.
+(h) Meals prepared and served by an authorized public or private nonprofit establishment (e.g., soup kitchen, temporary shelter), as determined by the county agency, which provides meals on a regular basis to homeless persons; and

 (a) A supervised shelter designed to provide temporary accommodations (such as a welfare hotel or congregate shelter);

 (b) A halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized;